MIFisheriesScience/MIFisheriesScience.github.io/_pages/6000Syllabus.md

 1. Check the syllabus
 2. Ask in class, or discuss with colleagues
-3. Ask on Slack (this way, everyone can benefit from an answer)
-4. Request a meeting with me
+3. Request a meeting with me

 If emailing me a meeting request, use the subject line "FISH 6000: Meeting request."
 Please indicate three potential meeting times (I prefer afternoon meetings) and explain in 1-3 lines what you want to meet about.